Talgo: Talgo 230

+The Talgo 230 (such named because of its 230 km/h top speed) is a low floor, locomotive-hauled push-pull trainset meant for long distance intercity trains, as of early 2026 it has been purchased by DB Fernverkehr as its ICE L, by FlixTrain and by DSB.
+It can be bought with a Talgo Travca locomotive if so desired.
+These locomotives are to be operated by DB as the DB Class 105.

 Variable Gauge Axles (VGA)

 In addition to the multiple units with variable gauge, in 2005 Talgo built a prototype of a variable-gauge locomotive (the L-9202, TRAV-CA, 130-901 or Virgen del Buen Camino).